Bradley University (English and Education)

-I am interested in working with adults as well as children.
-I have been particularly successful improving spoken English as a second language.
+ADULT SPEAKING I am interested in working with adults as well as children.
+I have been very successful improving conversational spoken English as a second language.

-Even though tutoring requires some structure, no subject needs to be a dull activity.
-I will make things as creative and thought-provoking as possible.
+CREATIVE APPROACHES Even though tutoring requires some structure, no subject needs to be a dull activity.
+I make things as creative and thought-provoking as possible.
 Learning is a journey.

-I am consistent and positive.
-I believe praise makes children try harder.
-No child is a failure.
-I can usually energize a student if he is not excited about an assignment or a concept.
+POSITIVE ATTITUDE I believe praise makes children try harder.
+I firmly believe that no child is a failure.
+I can almost always energize a student if he is not excited about an assignment or a concept.
 If one approach doesn't work, we'll try something different.
+Encouragement helps.

-I teach with my heart and my head.
-I put my passion into my teaching as well as my knowledge because I love to help children and adults grow.
-I am interested in working with adults as well as children.
-I have been particularly successful improving spoken English as a second language.
+FINAL REMARKS I teach with my heart and my head.
+I put passion into my teaching as well as knowledge.
+This is a recipe for growth and understanding.
+I would love to help your child be successful.
+ADULT SPEAKING I am interested in working with adults as well as children.
+I have been very successful improving conversational spoken English as a second language.